WECC Volunteer Application Form

 • COVID-19 Policy

 The West End Cultural Centre believes a healthy community is at the heart of everything we do.
-All performers, crew, staff, volunteers, and patrons must show proof of vaccination and photo ID before they can enter the venue.
-Face masks are required on all WECC premises.
-Please wear your mask when not seated at a table and/or when not drinking or eating.
+All performers, crew, staff, volunteers, and patrons must show respect for people's personal space.
+Face masks are welcome on all WECC premises.
+Some shows may require masks for the safety of the audience or the performers.
 These practices are meant to keep all of us safe to enjoy all the art and music that Winnipeg has to offer.

 • Land Acknowledgement and Commitment to Reconciliation